-LIVESTOCK AND AGRICULTURE - 4-H & FFA DIVISIONS GENERAL INFORMATION - LIVESTOCK
+LIVESTOCK AND AGRICULTURE - 4-H & FFA DIVISIONS

-- 1. Entry information: Entry tags will remain in the possession of the Extension Office and may be used by committee officials to check entries into the ring. - The Fair Board will have a veterinarian onsite to do health inspections at the following times:
+1. The Fair Board will have a veterinarian onsite to do health inspections at the following times:

 Sunday ...
-Horse walk-thru at 6 p.m.
+Horse walk-thru at 5:00 p.m.

+Monday ...
+3:30 p.m. - 5:00 p.m.

 Tuesday ...
-6:30 - 8:30 a.m.
-Monday ...
-3 - 5 p.m.
+6:30 a.m. - 8:30 a.m.

 Thursday ...
-6:30 - 7:30 a.m.
+6:30 a.m. - 7:30 a.m

-No animal (other than dogs), will be let on the Fairgrounds or stalled without the above mentioned health inspection.
+No animal (other than dogs), will be let on the Fairgrounds or stalled without the abovementioned health inspection.

-- STALLING Livestock will be assigned pens or stalling areas by the Superintendent.
-All cattle will be secured with both halter and neck tie.
-Official tie outs will be available for all beef cattle.
+- 2. STALLING Livestock will be assigned pens or stalling areas by the Superintendent.
+All cattle will be secured with both halter and necktie.
+Official tie-outs will be available for all beef cattle.
 All cattle will be tied out at night and be secured with BOTH HALTER and NECK TIES.
 Cattle must be back in their stalls by 9:00 a.m. each morning and must remain tied in the barn until 6:00 pm.
-NO GRAIN ALLOWED IN BEEF STALLS - 4.
+NO GRAIN ALLOWED IN BEEF STALLS - 3.
 SHOWTIMES Exhibitors must show at the scheduled time.
-Any animal inadvertently entered in the wrong class may be assigned correctly or disqualified at the show committees discretion.
+Any animal inadvertently entered in the wrong class may be assigned correctly or disqualified at the show committee's discretion.
 Times will be posted in barn areas and will follow the order printed in the fair book unless circumstances dictate changes.
 Exhibitors will be given sufficient notice of show times.

-5. OWNERSHIP DEADLINES:
+OWNERSHIP DEADLINES:

 - MARKET CATTLE ...
 February 1st - HORSES ...
 May 1st - DOG ...
 May 1st - BREEDING CATTLE (including prospect 'feeder' calves) ...
 June 1st - ALL OTHER Junior livestock (sheep, swine, rabbits, goats, etc.) ...
-June 1st - Proof of ownership by the ownership deadline MUST be provided to the Extension Office (i.e. Form A, bill of sale, or registration papers). - 6.
-All market goats and lambs must still carry all of their milk teeth; normally these animals are younger than one year of age. - SHOWMANSHIP Any animal is eligible within their respective species with the exception of bulls, stallions, rams, billies and boars.
-A member must show their own project animals in showmanship. - COUNTY 4-H AGE CLASSIFICATION FOR SHOWMANSHIP Divisions are based on age as of January 1 of the current fair year.
-Junior (8-10 years), as of January 1, 2021, Intermediate (11-13 years), as of January 1, 2021, Seniors (14-18 years) as of January 1, 2021. - 8.
-ONLY ANIMALS SHOWN AT THE NIOBRARA COUNTY FAIR CAN BE SHOWN AT STATE FAIR. - 9.
-FOR STATE FAIR - Junior members: 8-10 years old as of January 1, 2021; Intermediate members: 11-13 years old as of January 1, 2021; Senior members: 14-18 years old as of January 1, 2021. - 10.
-Judges will place the blue group exhibits in order of merit.
+June 1st - Proof of ownership by the ownership deadline MUST be provided to the Extension Office (i.e. Form A, bill of sale, or registration papers). - 5.
+All market goats and lambs must still carry all of their milk teeth; normally these animals are younger than one year of age. - 6.
+SHOWMANSHIP Any animal is eligible within their respective species with the exception of bulls, stallions, rams, billies, and boars.
+A member must show their own project animals in showmanship.
+Animals shown in showmanship must be shown in either a market or breeding class to be eligible.

+7. COUNTY 4-H AGE CLASSIFICATION FOR SHOWMANSHIP - Divisions are based on age as of January 1 of the current fair year.
+Junior (8-10 years), as of January 1, 2024, Intermediate (11-13 years), as of January 1, 2024, Seniors (14-18 years) as of January 1, 2024.
+ONLY ANIMALS SHOWN AT THE NIOBRARA COUNTY FAIR CAN BE SHOWN AT STATE FAIR.FOR STATE FAIR - Junior members: 8-10 years old as of January 1, 2024; Intermediate members: 11-13 years old as of January 1, 2024;